phone. 01392 495 874

 Femtosecond laser assisted cataract surgery enhances the accuracy and safety of cataract surgery and refractive lens exchange, using a specialized femto-second laser to perform parts of the procedure, under direct surgeon control.
 The Ziemer Z8 laser, which we also use for Z-Lasik, is the most advanced laser for cataract surgery available.
 Made in Switzerland, it gives us unrivalled levels of precision and safety.
 It is the only laser that easily fits in the operating theatre, meaning that, unlike most other systems, you can have your laser cataract surgery in the same room as the rest of your cataract or refractive lens procedure.
 This laser is 1000 times faster than conventional lasers for cataract surgery and results in a much more precise, gentle procedure for the eye during surgery, with faster healing and the peace of mind that comes with a blade-free operation.

-We are the first surgical facility in the South West to offer this procedure.
+We are the only surgical facility in the South West to offer this procedure.
 Call on 01392431255 or 01392 495874 to book a consultation with Mr Quinn or Mr Byles.

 Symfony Lens Implants